hg-mirrors/pypy_extradoc/blog/draft/2018-12-gc-disable/gc-disable.rst

 These multi-millesecond pauses are a problem for systems where it is important to respond to certain events with a latency which is both low and consistent.
-The GC kicks in at the wrong time, it might causes unacceptable pauses during the collection cycle.
+If the GC kicks in at the wrong time, it might causes unacceptable pauses during the collection cycle.

 Let's look again at our real-world example.
 This is a system which